run-house/runhouse/docs/index.rst

 | **Without Runhouse:** ML workflow is fragmented and iteration is slow
 * Researchers start in hosted notebooks or SSH'ed into a cluster:
    * Fast and interactive development
-   * But non-standard environment and code
+   * But usually non-standard compute environment and code
 * Research to production happens over the course of days or weeks:
    * Notebook code needs translation to orchestrator nodes
    * Most time spent waiting to rebuild and resubmit pipelines, with each iteration loop taking about 20+ minutes